 You need to ensure that the user can log on to the domain.
-What should you do?

-A. Reset the password for the computer account.

-B. Unlock the user account.

-C. In the user account properties, select the Password never expires check box the user account.

-D. In the user account properties, select the User must change password on next login check box the user account.
+- A. Reset the password for the computer account. - B. Unlock the user account. - C. In the user account properties, select the Password never expires check box the user account. - D. In the user account properties, select the User must change password on next login check box the user account.